 Stand Up To Cancer Pediatric Brain Cancer Dream Team

 The No More Kids with Cancer #MustardChallenge campaign raised awareness and funds for new treatments.
 The campaign shed light on the antiquated and toxic drugs used to treat children with cancer.
 Over 8 million people engaged with the message that “1950s Drugs Are Unacceptable” for kids.
 The campaign was covered nationally, by over 40 news outlets.

-The Mustard Challenge raised over $120,000, and those funds will be matched $1 for $1, up to $6 million by Stand Up To Cancer to support a Pediatric Brain Cancer Dream Team.
+The Mustard Challenge raised about $100,000, and those funds will be matched $1 for $1, up to $6 million by Stand Up To Cancer to support a Pediatric Brain Cancer Dream Team.
 A Dream Team is a cross-institution, cross-discipline team with a focus on accelerating new, groundbreaking discoveries in cancer treatments which can save lives today.
 You can learn more at www.mustardchallenge.com.